oowenn/2022lolanalysis/README.md

   frameborder="0"
 ></iframe>

-##### Conclusions
+### Conclusions

 With a p-value of 0, we have evidence to reject the null hypothesis.
 The mean winrate of Red side is likely not to be the same as the mean winrate of Blue side.
+This indicates that `'side'` has a significant impact on the outcome of a game.

-#### Prediction Problem
+# Framing a Prediction Problem

-##### Question
+## Question

 Can we predict if a team will win/lose the game?

 - Binary classification problem
 - We want to predict the `'result'` column
-- We will use accuracy as the metric because it is simple and we are not concerned with false positives/negatives.
+- We will use accuracy as the metric for its simplicity and we are not concerned with false positive and false negative tradeoffs.

-##### Baseline Model
+# Baseline Model

 Using information available 15 minutes into the game, we utilize the following features to create a basic `DecisionTreeClassifier()`:
 - `'red_side'`: nominal feature, found by encoding `'side'` to `'True'` if `'side' == 'Red'` and `'False'` if `'side' == Blue'`.